zephyrproject-rtos/zephyr/doc/develop/west/sign.rst

 - ``YOUR_BOARD`` should be changed to match your board
-- The ``CONFIG_MCUBOOT_SIGNATURE_KEY_FILE`` value is the insecure default provided and used by by MCUboot for development and testing
+- The ``CONFIG_MCUBOOT_SIGNATURE_KEY_FILE`` value is the insecure default provided and used by MCUboot for development and testing
 - You can change the ``hello_world`` application directory to any other application that can be loaded by MCUboot, such as the :zephyr:code-sample:`smp-svr` sample.